The Importance of Tire Recycling

 The Urgency of Diversion

-Tires sent to landfills or dumped illegally are a significant concern.
-Old tires provide shelter for rodents, and can trap water, providing a breeding ground for mosquitoes.
-In landfills, tires consume up to 75 percent air space, In addition, tires may become buoyant and rise to the surface if they trap methane gases.
-This action can rupture landfill liners that are designed to prevent contaminants from polluting surface and ground water.
-Approximately 700 to 800 million old tires were estimated to be illegally stockpiled in 1994, with that total reduced to approximately 275 million by 2004.
+About 16% of scrap tire generation was still landfilled in 2017.
+Old tires provide shelter for rodents and can trap water, providing a breeding ground for mosquitoes.
+In landfills, tires consume up to 75 percent airspace, In addition, tires may become buoyant and rise to the surface if they trap methane gases.
+This action can rupture landfill liners that are designed to prevent contaminants from polluting surface and groundwater.
+Recycling has been assisted through such programs as the Tire Stewardship BC Association and the work of leading recyclers such as Liberty Tire Recycling.

 Markets for Scrap Tires

-The three largest markets for scrap tires include tire-derived fuel (TDF), civil engineering applications, and ground rubber applications/rubberized asphalt.
+The three largest markets for scrap tires include tire-derived fuel (TDF), ground rubber applications/rubberized asphalt and civil engineering applications

 Tire Derived Fuel